 - They must be willing to sign a legal contract

-Surrogacy may seem like a complicated process but it isn’t.
+The surrogacy process may seem complicated but it isn’t.
 Lots of people have used it to get children.
 Choose the type of surrogacy that meets your needs.